Just hours after getting off the plane from Afghanistan, Dusty and Lou jumped

 ready to give them back.
 What d ya got to trade for em?”
 The biker snarled

 with a toothless grin.
-"Hold Steady" Dusty softly said to Jake without looking
+"Hold Steady" Dusty softly said to Lou without looking

 at him.
 They both knew what signal would start their attack and end with

 nine dead bikers.
-Dusty worked enough missions with Jake to know Jake might
+Dusty worked enough missions with Lou to know Lou might

 decide a few more plays ahead of Dusty to start a fire fight.
 Dusty always

 tried to work a few more angles before starting an engagement.
-Jake
+Lou

 was always fast to pull the trigger.
 He figured waiting was not worth the

 risk of negotiating.
-The bikers had no idea their lives where hanging on
+The biker gang had no idea their lives where hanging

-into our town and think you can get away with anything.
-We’re sick of your
+come into our town and think you can get away with anything.
+We’re sick of

-kind racing around on your silly looking bikes acting like you own the place.
+your kind racing around on your silly looking bikes acting like you own the

+place.
 It's time you punks get your asses kicked so you know your place."
-Dusty

-interrupted sternly "Listen we don't want any trouble.
-Let's just call it
+Dusty interrupted sternly "Listen we don't want any trouble.
+Let's just call

-The biker next to Jake shouted.
+The biker next to Lou shouted.
 The only people going to get hurt or killed

 is you bitch and your rich friends!"
-Dusty turned to Jake and said softly
+Dusty turned to Lou and said softly

 "steady!
 We can work this out” Suddenly, screaming broke out from several